monsoonmaelstrom/book2/book2.md

 “What do you know?”
 Alex questions when we’ve reached the top of the staircase.

-“Sit,” I tell him waiting until he complies.
+“Sit,” I tell him, waiting until he complies.
 “What was with the bronze statue the other day?”

 “What?”